 - Career Development Workshops

 - Interview Preparation

 - Resume Writing Assistance

 - Industry Guest Speakers

 - Job Fairs

 - Job Search Assistance/Job Leads

-- Note: Students enrolling in any program at Blue Cliff College should be aware that they may be subjected to a criminal background check when applying for employment positions and externship opportunities.
+Note: Students enrolling in any program at Blue Cliff College should be aware that they may be subjected to a criminal background check when applying for employment positions and externship opportunities.
 Therefore, students should disclose any and all felony convictions, professional license revocations or suspensions to the college during the application process; additional information may be required.

-- Note: Students should know that the Cosmetology, Dialysis Technician, Esthetics, and Massage Therapy programs at Blue Cliff College are geared toward licensure/ certification/employment in Arkansas, Louisiana and Mississippi and that the requirements in other states may vary.
+Note: Students should know that the Cosmetology, Dialysis Technician, Esthetics, Licensed Practical Nursing, and Massage Therapy programs at Blue Cliff College are geared toward licensure/certification/employment in Arkansas, Louisiana and Mississippi and that the requirements in other states may vary.

-- Note: Students should know that the Clinical Medical Assistant program at Blue Cliff College may require a series of vaccinations to extern or to become employed at certain facilities.
+Note: Students should know that the Clinical Medical Assistant and Licensed Practical Nursing programs at Blue Cliff College may require a series of vaccinations to extern or to become employed at certain facilities.